 Metaphysics is essentially an abstract way of thinking.
-In a sense all thinking is "abstract", since it works with general concepts and cannot but disregard a great deal of particular and unessential detail.
-For example, if we say that "men have two legs", we are thinking of the two-leggedness of men in abstraction from their other properties, such as having a head, two arms and so on; and similarly we are thinking of all men in general, disregarding the individuality of particular men.
+In a sense all thinking is "abstract," since it works with general concepts and cannot but disregard a great deal of particular and unessential detail.
+For example, if we say that "men have two legs," we are thinking of the two-leggedness of men in abstraction from their other properties, such as having a head, two arms and so on; and similarly we are thinking of all men in general, disregarding the individuality of particular men, of Peter, Paul and so on.
 But there is abstraction and abstraction.
-Metaphysical abstraction consists of thinking as though what is abstracted could exist in abstraction.
-The art of right thinking involves learning how to avoid metaphysical abstraction.
+Metaphysics is distinguished by the fact that it makes false, misleading abstractions.
+As Engels once pointed out, "the art of working with concepts is not inborn... but requires real thought"; the art of right thinking involves learning how to avoid metaphysical abstraction.

-Suppose, for example, we are thinking about men, about

-"human nature".
-Then we should think about human nature in such a way that we recognise that men live in society and that their human nature cannot be independent of their living in society but develops and changes with the development of society.
+Suppose, for example, we are thinking about men, about "human nature."
+Then we should think about human nature in such a way that we recognize that men live in society and that their human nature cannot be independent of their living in society but develops and changes with the development of society.
 We shall then form ideas about human nature which correspond to the actual conditions of men's existence and to their change and development.
 But yet people often think about "human nature" in a very different way, as though there were such a thing as "human nature" which manifested itself quite independent of the actual conditions of human existence and which was always and everywhere exactly the same.
-To think in such a way is obviously to think in a misleadingly abstract way.
-And it is just such a misleadingly abstract way of thinking that we call "metaphysics".
+To think in such a way is obviously to make a false, misleading abstraction.
+And it is just such an abstract way of thinking that we call "metaphysics."